inventor500/go-strings/README.md

 * `-w` enables counting new lines (whitespace) as valid characters.
   * Keep in mind that printing a carriage return to `stdout` may have the unintended consequence of overwriting some text if the immediate next character is not a line feed.
   * This flag is best used in conjunction with `--output-separator` to differentiate between new lines and separators.
+* If the input file is "`-`", then strings will read from standard input instead of from a file.
+If you really want to read from a file named "`-`", use "`./-`" instead.